jfw225/mnist-cnn-fpga/README.md

-# Convolutional Neural Net Implemented on an FPGA Capable of Classifying Images of Handwritten Numbers
+# Convolutional Neural Network (CNN) Implemented on an FPGA Capable of Classifying Images of Handwritten Numbers